Welcome

 • Legal Aid payments for the firm's costs may be paid into the business account if no other client money is held.

-• A written agreement with the client or third party, made in advance, can allow client money to be held outside a client account.
+• A written agreement with the client or third party, made in advance, can allow client money to be held outside a client account, if the client is given sufficient information to consent.

 • Firms must keep clear records and return client money promptly when there is no longer a proper reason to hold it.